The EduGrow program is all about growing good food, good learning and good times at school.

 - connects people, runs occasional events and workshops.

-The EduGrow website is also an ‘online’ home for the EduGrow School and Community Recognition Awards in 2015.
+The EduGrow website is also an ‘online’ home for the EduGrow School and Community Recognition Awards since 2015 and as the program has morphed and changed, has a greater focus on sharing tips, inspiration, ideas and information.

-Each year the awards focus on special themes and ideas, but always in the overall spirit of Food, Family and Community and growing good food, good learning and good times together at school.
-This year the awards celebrate the UN Year of Soils and more.
+Each year the awards have focused on special themes and ideas, but always in the overall spirit of Food, Family and Community and growing good food, good learning and good times together at school.
+For example, in 2015, the awards celebrated the UN Year of Soils and more.

 From time to time EduGrow teams up with local educators and gardening gurus to conduct gardening workshops and other events to support people to get together, to share ideas and inspiration, and expertise and tips that are suited to their communities and growing conditions.